ibm-cloud-docs/cis/logpush.md

   * `--enable` is the flag to enable or disable the Logpush job.
     * It is disabled by default.

 A domain can only have one Logpush job.
-Use the command line to interactively address the COS bucket ownership challenge.
-When a challenge token is written to a file in the given COS bucket, you must:
+Use the command line to interactively address the {{site.data.keyword.cos_short}} bucket ownership challenge.
+When a challenge token is written to a file in the given {{site.data.keyword.cos_short}} bucket, you must:
-  * download the file from your COS bucket,
+  * download the file from your {{site.data.keyword.cos_short}} bucket,
   * open the downloaded file,
   * copy and paste the challenge token in the command prompt to address the ownership challenge.

-A Logpush job is created successfully after CIS validates the ownership challenge.
-The Logpush job pushes request logs to your COS bucket every 5 minutes.
+A Logpush job is created successfully after {{site.data.keyword.cis_short_notm}} validates the ownership challenge.
+The Logpush job pushes request logs to your {{site.data.keyword.cos_short}} bucket every 5 minutes.

 You can use the token `{DATE}` in the bucket path to make the Logpush job push request logs in daily folders under the bucket path.
 For example, `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`.
 {:note}